kerneltrick/rapid-ohia-death/README.md

 We also need a terrain to place our trees on, so we made another model in Blender that is just a plane.
 Again, we kept it simple due to the computational demands of this program.

-**Code**
+## Config

+At the top of the script, there's a config that allows you to tweak variables based on the type of visualization you want to make.

 <ul>

-<li> At the top of the script, there's a config that allows you to tweak variables based on the type of visualization you want to make. </li>

 <li> MAX_ORD is the size of the x,y plane that the visualization will be generated on. </li>